Summer Mentorship Program

 How high should my GPA be in order to be eligible for this program?

 There is no academic threshold for this program.
 We are looking for candidates that have an interest in health sciences but face challenges and a lack of mentorship in attaining this goal.
-All applicants will be invited to an interview and this will help us to determine if you are the right fit for the program.
+All eligible applicants will be invited to an interview and this will help us to determine if you are the right fit for the program.

 How do I send in my transcript?